braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 Privacy manifests allow developers to outline the privacy practices of their app&#8212;including third-party SDKs&#8212;in a standardized format.
 Starting in iOS 17.2, Apple will block iOS APIs that might be used for fingerprinting.
 If applications use such APIs, they will be obliged to list a "required reason" for using that API in the privacy manifest.

-Additionally, Braze has released a Privacy Manifest and new flexible APIs to designate individual data points as "tracking" and "non-tracking".
-For more information, read our [Privacy Manifest](/docs/developer_guide/platform_integration_guides/swift/privacy_manifest) documentation.
+Additionally, Braze has released a Privacy Manifest and new flexible APIs to designate individual data points, such as "tracking" and "non-tracking".
+For more information, read our [Privacy Manifest]({{site.baseurl}}/docs/developer_guide/platform_integration_guides/swift/privacy_manifest).

 #### Code signing